pallets-eco/flask-admin/doc/advanced.rst

  - Paging, sorting, filters, etc;
  - Inline editing of related models;

-In order to use peewee integration, you need to install two additional Python packages: `peewee` and `wtf-peewee`.
+In order to use peewee integration, you need to install two additional Python
+packages: `peewee <https://peewee.readthedocs.org/>`_ and `wtf-peewee <https://github.com/coleifer/wtf-peewee/>`_.

 Known issues:

  - Many-to-Many model relations are not supported: there's no built-in way to express M2M relation in Peewee

-For more documentation, check :doc:`api/mod_contrib_peewee` documentation.

-Peewee example is `here <https://github.com/flask-admin/flask-admin/tree/master/examples/peewee>`_.
+For more, check the :class:`~flask_admin.contrib.peewee` API documentation.
+Or look at the Peewee example at https://github.com/flask-admin/flask-admin/tree/master/examples/peewee.

-PyMongo backend
+PyMongo
 *****************

-Pretty simple PyMongo backend.

-Flask-Admin does not make assumptions about document structure, so you will have to configure ModelView to do what you need it to do.

-This is bare minimum you have to provide for Flask-Admin view to work with PyMongo:
+The bare minimum you have to provide for Flask-Admin to work with PyMongo:

- 1. Provide list of columns by setting `column_list` property
+ 1. A list of columns by setting `column_list` property
  2. Provide form to use by setting `form` property
  3. When instantiating :class:`flask_admin.contrib.pymongo.ModelView` class, you have to provide PyMongo collection object